What Is a Manufacturer Buyback?

 - Disclosure Requirements: Sellers must provide a written disclosure.
 This should explain the fault that caused the repurchase, detail the repairs made, and specify any active warranty.

-- Warranty Coverage: By law, manufacturers must provide a minimum warranty on the repaired fault, usually 12 months or 12,000 miles.
+- Warranty Coverage: In some states, manufacturers must provide a minimum warranty on the repaired fault — commonly 12 months or 12,000 miles.
 However, some of them extend warranties further to reassure buyers.

 - Reduced Market Value: Buyback vehicles typically sell for 10–30% less than clean-title equivalents.
 This depends on the type of fault, repairs, brand, and warranty offered.